Log in

 Sure.
 Dun Holm House will be a perfect choice with free double occupancy for some studio rooms if you're looking for a room to stay with your friends.
 If you prefer a separate bedroom, you can also rent with your friends at the same shared flat or a 2-bedroom apartment.
 Tell our consultants your needs, and we will try our best to meet them.

-Do I have to stay in Durham University halls on campus?
+Do I have to stay in Durham University halls of residence on campus?

 Although on-campus dorms can be convenient, you're not required to stay in Durham University halls.
 Since halls of residences on campus are limited, more and more students tend to opt for student accommodation near Durham University, so you can have full control of what room to choose and how many people to live with.